bowman2001/perplexdoc/content/doc/basic/bullet-list/index.md

 resources:
   - name: featured
     src: torbjorn-helgesen-dz35efCT3ZA-unsplash.jpg
+    params:
+      alt: A small notebook with a bullet list
 ---

 A bullet list is an unordered list grouping a set of related items.
 Any item may contain a sub-list.